jamieroche1987/Camberley-Karting/README.md

   - W3schools
   - Stack overflow
   - The Code Institute CodeStar walkthrough project was a great help in getting used to Django.
 The JS was from the walkthrough project.
-    - - Django's docs have been invaluable:
+  - Django's docs have been a great help during this project:
   - [Date](https://docs.djangoproject.com/en/3.2/ref/templates/builtins/#date)
   - [Time](https://docs.python.org/3/library/time.html)
   - [Email](https://docs.djangoproject.com/en/3.2/topics/email/#email-backends)